Craterellus tubaeformis, AKA Trumpet Chanterelle or Yellowlegs (US)

 - Edibility: 4/5 – Great earthy flavour that belies their flimsy appearance

-- Identification: 4/5 – see descriptions of several species that often get confused with, or deliberately referred to as, winter chanterelles below.
+- Identification: 4/5 – see descriptions of several other similar edible species that often get confused with, or deliberately referred to as, winter chanterelles below.
 Referring to C.tubaeformis as Trumpet chanterelle helps to avoid confusion.

-- Distribution: 3/5 – Reasonably common and often occurring in large numbers where established
+- Distribution: 3/5 – Reasonably common (though easily missed) and often occurring in large numbers where established